awsdocs/amazon-redshift-developer-guide/doc_source/r_Boolean_type.md

 (10 rows)
 ```

-This example selects users from the USERS table for whom is it unknown whether they like rock music:
+The following example selects users from the USERS table for whom is it unknown whether they like rock music\.

 ```
 select firstname, lastname, likerock